SanCoder-Q/flat-combine-reducers/README.md

 [![Greenkeeper badge](https://badges.greenkeeper.io/SanCoder-Q/flat-combine-reducers.svg)](https://greenkeeper.io/)
 [![semantic-release](https://img.shields.io/badge/%20%20%F0%9F%93%A6%F0%9F%9A%80-semantic--release-e10079.svg)](https://github.com/semantic-release/semantic-release)

-Turns multiple reducer functions, into a single reducer function, with support of declaring the initial states as default parameters.
+Turns multiple reducer functions, into a single reducer function, with the support of declaring the initial states as default parameters.

 It will call all the child reducers, and gather their results into a single state object by [`assign`](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Object/assign) the result objects together from left to right.
-The reason of the name is it flaten the `state` of using the [`combineReducers`](https://github.com/reactjs/redux/blob/master/docs/api/combineReducers.md) in *redux*.
+The reason for the name is it flatten the `state` of using the [`combineReducers`](https://github.com/reactjs/redux/blob/master/docs/api/combineReducers.md) in *redux*.

 ```
 npm install --save flat-combine-reducers
 ```
 ## Why
 To prevent the reducer growing too large, [Redux](http://redux.js.org/) provides a function called [`combineReducers`](http://redux.js.org/docs/recipes/reducers/UsingCombineReducers.html) to let us structure the reducer.
 However, it will structure not only the reducer itself but also your state.
 Each state that managed by distinct reducer will be separated into a deep object with a specified key.
-Moreover, the combine logic should ideally focus on the combining only when create the store.
-And each reducers should manage their own states as the default values of the first parameter.
-However, the `combineReducers` require us to give the initial state as one parameter when calling it.
-Thus, it could make the responsibilities of the code a mess.
+Moreover, the combining logic should ideally focus on the combining only when creating the store.
+And each reducer should manage their own states as the default values of the first parameter. `flatCombineReducers` allow us to give the initial state as default parameters.
+Thus, it could put the responsibility of each reducer in order.

 ## Options (Optional)
 You can pass an object to its last parameter to control the flatCombineReducers' behavior.